Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Evaluating Logical Consistency of LLMs

 \subsection{Evaluation Setup}

 \rparagraph{Tasks and Datasets} We employ three representative tasks to evaluate LLMs' logical consistency.
 The first task, \textit{abstractive summarization evaluation}, uses the SummEval dataset~\citep{fabbri-etal-2021-summeval} and focuses on the model’s ability to make preference judgments between summaries, particularly regarding the coherence aspect.
 The second task, \textit{document reranking}, leverages the NovelEval dataset~\citep{sun2023chatgpt}, where LLMs assess the relevance of retrieved documents in response to queries.
-The final task, \textit{temporal event ordering}, uses the CaTeRS dataset~\citep{mostafazadeh-etal-2016-caters} and tests the model's capability to reason about temporal and causal relationships between events, critical for maintaining consistency in narrative understanding.
+The final task, \textit{temporal event ordering}, uses the CaTeRS dataset~\citep{mostafazadeh-etal-2016-caters} and tests the model's capability to judge temporal and causal relationships between events, critical for maintaining consistency in narrative understanding.
 Further task and dataset details are available in Appendix~\S\ref{appen:dataset}.

-\rparagraph{Metrics and Reliability Measurement} In Appendix~\S\ref{appen:prompt}, we show the prompt templates used for metrics computation.
+\rparagraph{Metrics and Reliability Measurement} In Appendix~\S\ref{appen:prompt}, we show metric computation details and the prompt templates used.
 We compute the logical consistency metrics at the instance level and report averages across the test sets for each task.
 In addition, we report the human agreement rate (abbreviated as H.) by calculating the pairwise judgement accuracy between judgements made by LLMs and the provided human annotations.
 It serves as a reference for how closely the model's judgements align with human judgements.
 For the measurement of LLMs' reliability, we perform Monte Carlo Sampling of Chain-of-Thought \citep{wei2022chain} reasoning outputs, using a temperature of 0.7.
 Self-agreement is defined as the percentage of outputs that agree with the majority judgment across multiple samples.
-This measurement ranges from 0.5 to 1, with higher values indicating greater stability in the model’s reasoning processes.
+This measurement ranges from 0.5 to 1, with higher values indicating greater stability in the model’s judgments.